pohagan72/Prompt_Library/PowerPoint from document.md

 ## Dissecting the Prompt Function

-The `build_llm_prompt` function is responsible for constructing the detailed instructions sent to the LLM.
-Let's break down its key components and their importance:
+The prompt function is responsible for constructing the detailed instructions sent to the LLM.
+Here's a breakdown of the key components and what they do:

 1.  **Input Parameters:**
     *   `document_text`: The raw text extracted from the user's file.
     *   `template_name`, `audience`, `tone`: User-selected options that provide crucial context for tailoring the presentation's style and content.
+These are done through the app that was created that uses the prompt.

 2.  **Preprocessing - Text Truncation:**